department-of-vet-pathology-unizg/dog_age/README.md

 We hope that with the appropriate database, Deep Learning will be able to provide a more objective estimation of teeth age.

 This is **open research** which means that we are providing both the dataset and the code **before** publishing the paper.
-If you would like to contribute to this project you can do that through this GitHub page or you can contact us through the email.
+All contributions are welcome.

 ## The Data